Characters: Warcraft The Scourge

 - The Necromancer

 - Near Villain Victory: Arthas really wasn't bluffing when he said he could kill the players at any given point.
 In the fight against him, he eventually gets tired of toying with your raid and kills everyone but Tirion who is trapped and forced to watch.
-Of course, Tirion has a Big "NO!" moment and manages to break free and destroy Frostmourne, which unleashes all the souls stored in it, which not only revives the raid, but holds Arthas back so the raid can kill him.
+Of course, Tirion has a Big "NO!" moment and manages to break free thanks to the power of the Light and destroy Frostmourne, which unleashes all the souls stored in it, which not only revives the raid, but restrains Arthas so the raid can kill him.

 - Nice Job Breaking It, Hero: While he did not have any evil intentions back then, by picking up Frostmourne you know what he ends up as.